agarwalpranav0711/ai-reflection-system/Readme.md

 # 🚀 AI Reflection System

-An evolving AI system that **generates, evaluates, and improves its own answers** — step by step.
+An evolving AI system that **generates, evaluates, improves, and remembers its own answers** — step by step.

 ---

 ## 🧠 Project Overview

-This project explores how to build **smarter AI pipelines** instead of just calling an API.
+This project focuses on building **intelligent AI pipelines**, not just basic API calls.

-Each day adds a new capability:
+Each day introduces a new capability:

-* From simple responses → to reasoning → to self-evaluation → to safety control
+* From simple responses
+* → to reasoning
+* → to self-evaluation
+* → to safety control
+* → to memory-based conversations

 ---